Landlords Association Scotland

 - None of the tenants is related or part of the same family

-If you want to use your home in this way, there are extra criteria you’ll need to meet before the council will agree to register you.
+If you want to use your home in this way, there are extra criteria you’ll need to meet before the council agrees to register you.

 They’ll have to decide: